 These tool stands have the “shadow” of a tool imprinted onto the backboard.
 It makes it easy for the team to find the right spot for the tool quickly when returning the instrument back to its place.
 Also, it is simple to spot when something you are looking for has already been taken.

 We already touched upon that but floor markings are a great visual aid to restrict areas of movement or designate a certain place for goods.

-Restricting areas of movement is especially important in terms of workplace safety because you can avoid team members from entering danger zones nearby working machinery that are not self-evidently dangerous at first glance.
+Restricting areas of movement is especially important in terms of workplace safety because you can prevent team members from entering danger zones near working machinery that are not self-evidently dangerous at first glance.